Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Scratching marks their territory.

 Cats are territorial, and what better way to show that a territory is yours than by leaving marks?
 Not only does scratching leave a visual mark that clearly says, “Hands off, this is mine!”, but it also leaves a scent mark due to the sweat glands in a cat’s paws.
-Both of these kinds of marks clearly tell any other animals around that this item is one of your kitty’s favorite things.
+Both of these kinds of marks tell any other animals around that this item is one of your kitty’s favorite things.

 5. Scratching is great stress relief.

-How to Stop Unwanted Scratching
+Top 5 Ways to Stop Unwanted Scratching

 As you can see, you don’t want to stop your cat from scratching entirely (and it’s a futile endeavor anyway).
 But there are ways to get them to stop scratching in unwanted areas such as the sofa or carpet.
 All it takes is a bit of misdirection and some patience!